pandio-com/pandioml/README.md

       This is the file where all of your logic should be placed.

+      Three things need to be defined to complete the dataset:

+      * `__init__`

+          Establish a connection or load your data.
+Returns an iterable.

+      * `next`

+          Returns a single record from the dataset.

+      * `schema`

+          Defines the schema used for the dataset.

+      For more information on schemas, see the Schema Registry.

 1. `./example/wrapper.py`

       This is a wrapper class for the dataset to allow it to work on the Pandio platform.